ai-models/.github/profile/README.md

 ### Mission

-The mission is to provide the best user and development experience for retreiving and using AI Models.
+The mission is to provide the best user and development experience for retrieving and using AI Models.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>